Connecting to your virtual machine

-You can also get a root shell like so:
+You can also get a root shell:

 None of the accounts in the default images provided by CSC have password login enabled.
 In these images, you can utilize sudo without a password.
-If accounts that do not have root access are needed, those need to be created separately.
+If accounts that do not have root access are needed, they need to be created separately.

 Connect to a machine using the Pouta virtual console

-After this you can login with the user account and password you have created.
+After this, you can log in with the user account and password you have created.

 Umlaut characters do not work in the virtual console for most keymaps.